 Wall in Staffordshire was an important staging post on Watling Street, the Roman military road to north Wales.
 The road network was crucial to the Romans' control over their empire.
 At staging posts like Wall weary Roman officials, soldiers and imperial messengers could find lodging for the night and change their horses.

-At Wall today you can still see the remains of an inn for travellers and the public baths, with its sequence of cold, warm and hot rooms.
+At Wall today you can still see the remains of the Roman settlement of Letocetum, including an inn for travellers and the public baths, with its sequence of cold, warm and hot rooms.
 The museum provides a fascinating insight into life here and displays many excavated finds.

 The site is managed and maintained by English Heritage, and owned by the National Trust.